-Grantees shall use, manage, and dispose of equipment acquired under a grant in accordance with state law, rules, and these procedures provided that the procurement conforms to applicable state law and the standards identified in the Procurement Standards Sections of UGMS, Subpart C, Section 32.
+Grantees shall use, manage, and dispose of equipment acquired under a grant in accordance with state law, rules, and these procedures provided that the procurement conforms to applicable state law and the standards identified in TxGMS. and Texas State Comptrollers website.